Black eye color in people

 Brown is the most frequent eye color.
 Blue is the world’s second most popular eye color

 Green eyes are most frequent in Northern and Central Europe, although they may also be found in Southern and Western Europe.
 As previously said, brown hair and eyes are prevalent in most locations, yet there are certain nations where green or blue eye color is more frequent than brown.
-Amber eyes are incredibly uncommon, maybe even more so than green eyes.
-The majority of individuals have only seen a few amber eyed persons in their life.
-The most uncommon eye color is typically green.
-Hazel eyes come in a variety of colors, but most have a yellow-brownish tint with gold, green, and brown flecks around the center.
-Hazel eyes have the same amount of melanin as brown eyes.
-Hazel eyes are a blend of brown and green, frequently with flecks or specks of each color.
+For example the amber eye color is very uncommon, maybe even more so than green eyes.
+People with golden eyes probably won’t meet many other people.

 Eye Color Change